 How is Universal Credit paid and how much will I get?

-Universal Credit will be paid monthly into your bank account.
-If you have a partner, live in the same house and both claim universal credit you will only receive one payment, into one bank account, but you will be able to choose who receives the payment.
+Universal Credit will be paid monthly into your bank account, or twice a month for some people in Scotland.
+If you have a partner, live in the same house, and both claim universal credit you will only receive one payment, into one bank account, but you will be able to choose who receives the payment.

 Your payment may include support for childcare costs, mortgage or rent costs.
 For example, if your rent is included in your payment you will be responsible for paying rent directly to your landlord.
 The Money Advice Service or Citizens Advice can offer you support and advice on how to manage your money.